Water Quality Monitoring

 Click and drag table to see more columns.

-Estimated E. coli colony counts per 100mL of water:
+Estimated E. coli count per 100mL of water:

 Estimated risk level based on EPA Beach Action Value information.